3d Modularity Revisited: Examples

 This manifold, also featured in Table \ref{tab:the_smaller_one}, can be constructed via a $(-3)$-surgery on the right-handed trefoil, whose $F_K(x;\tau)$ invariant is listed in \eqref{FKrighttref}.
 The surgery formula gives

 which we checked up to $\mathcal{O}(q^{20})$.
-For the sake of comparison, on the right hand side we have used the plumbing notation for the defect operators.
+For the sake of comparison, on the right hand side we have used the plumbing notation for the defect operators from equation \eqref{eq:surgeryS2_defect}.
 The plumbing description is in terms of the plumbing graph as in Figure \ref{fig:plumbing_graph_1_v2}, with the weight vector given by $(-1,-2,-3,-9)$.
-They are proportional up to a finite polynomial, to the components of the vector-valued quantum modular form
+The defect invariants are equivalent to the components of the vector-valued quantum modular form

-corresponding to the four-dimensional irreducible Weil representation $\Theta^{18+\{1,9\},{\rm irr}}$.
+corresponding to the four-dimensional irreducible Weil representation $\Theta^{18+9,{\rm irr}}$.